nashoshinoda/cypress_exercise/README.md

 # Cypress custom E2E POM & Cucumber Framework

 ### Summary
-This is a little automation project to test Cypress.io validating and invalid and valid user (more tests coming).
+This is a little automation project to practice Cypress.io by developing a script to test an invalid and valid user credentials (more tests coming).
 Here is the list of the tools used:
 * Node.js ^20.15.1
 * Cypress ^13.13.0
 * Cypress Cucumber Preprocessor ^4.3.1